A numerical investigation of Rayleigh-Benard convection with an obstruction: Introduction

 \section{Introduction}

 Convection is the process of moving thermal energy in a fluid as a result of a temperature difference, with natural convection defined as fluid movement due to changing densities in the fluid, or a buoyancy force.
 These kinds of convection arise from properties innate to the fluid-- like density-- in contrast to forced convection where some external source, like a fan, is responsible for fluid movement.
 With many cases of natural convection, a layer of fluid is heated from below and a temperature difference is established.
 The fluid at the bottom becomes less dense than the fluid at the top, which gives rises to a top-heavy arrangement that is potentially unstable, as shown with the schematic in Figure \ref{fig:RBCschematic}.
 Due to this instability, the fluid will tend to redistribute itself to remedy the weakness in its arrangement, resulting in circular movement of the fluid, \cite{chandrasekhar1981hydrodynamic}.
+This convection, now known as Rayleigh-Bénard convection, has been the focus of much research in various fields due to its importance.
+For a more thorough overview of Rayleigh-Bénard convection, we recommend the following references: \cite{chandrasekhar1981hydrodynamic,getling1998rayleigh,koschmieder1993benard,lappa2009thermal}.

 The first experimental studies to investigate thermal instability of fluids were done by Henri Bénard around 1900 where he noticed the formation of hexagonal cells in a thin layer of fluid heated from below, \cite{benard1900etude, benard1900mouvements, benard1900tourbillons, benard1901tourbillons, benard1901paper}.
 Years later in the seminal work \cite{rayleigh1916}, Lord Rayleigh showed that convection occurs only when a nondimensional quantity,